-- D. Provide additional copies of each warranty to include in operation and maintenance manuals. - E. Project shall have a warranty for two years after the final complete written acceptance of the Owner's representative.
+- D. Provide additional copies of each warranty to include in operation and maintenance manuals. - E. Project shall have a fully comprehensive warranty for three years after the final complete written acceptance of the Owner's representative.

 2.1 MATERIALS

 A. Cleaning Agents: Use cleaning materials and agents recommended by manufacturer or fabricator of the surface to be cleaned.
 Do not use cleaning agents that are potentially hazardous to health or property or that might damage finished surfaces.